DENVER -- The Denver City Council approved a $4.65 million settlement with the family of inmate Michael Marshall Monday night.

 Despite these facts, the hearing officer used Captain Wood's testimony to defend Johnson's action, and ultimately reverse his suspension with back pay and benefits.
 He wrote in a footnote of the report: "The investigation was never completed and no findings entered, making the allegations a nullity."

-"When a man died under the supervision of Captain Johnson, they bring as a witness to defend him.
+"When a man died at the hands of Captain Johnson, they bring a witness to defend him.
 Captain Wood himself left the city and county of Denver under investigation for excessive force," said Darold Killmer, the Marshall family's attorney.
 "When he testifies that he looked at the video and he saw nothing wrong, well no surprise there.
 He wouldn't know excessive force if it hit him upside the head."

 Killmer said accountability is long overdue within Denver's Career Service Board, which has a long-history of overturning deputy discipline.